SolverMax/Blog/Articles/Refactor-Python-models-into-modules/readme.md

 ## Refactor Python models into modules
-In this article we explore two aspects of working with multiple variations of a model:
+In this article we explore two aspects of working with multiple variations of an optimization model:
 - Modularization.
 We refactor an existing model into modules, consisting of functions located in separate files.
 - Adding models.
 We extend the existing model by adding variations that make efficient use of the modular structure.